blund/alan/README.md

 # turing
 A turing machine implementation written to run programs from the book _Annotated Turing_.

+## What does it do?
+The program is an interpreter for a made up syntax for defining _m-configurations_ for a turing machine.
+It translates these to bytecode, and then executes the bytecode on a very small virtual machine.

 ## How do i write programs?
 To ease the process of writing one of these programs, I wrote an interpreter that churns out bytecode(?) that the virtual machine can run.
 It takes in code formated like this: